“He stands his ground and doesn’t allow himself to be pushed around in the courtroom. He’s very careful and considered.”

 - Junior counsel to Chris Johnston QC and Heidi Knight in a series of medical product liability claims.

-- Junior counsel drafting the notice of objection for the Supreme Court appeal in the joined cases of Delezuch and Duggan, on behalf of the Association of Chief Police Officers.
+- Junior counsel drafting the notice of objection for the Supreme Court appeal in the joined cases of Delezuch and Duggan, , on behalf of the College of Policing.
 Click here to see the announcement from the Supreme Court.

 - Advised the College of Policing on certain policies and Authorised Professional Practice.